Maveyyl/EssenceTD/README.md

 - range : the maximal fire range of the essence
 - special power : how powerful will be the essence special effects
 - kill_count : the amount of monsters killed
+- consecutive_hit : the amount of hit on the same target
 - level : the level of the essence
 - behavior : the way the essence will prioritize targets